pnp/blog/content/post/how-to-use-a-custom-connector-in-power-automate.md

+---
-# How to use a custom connector in Power Automate
+title: "How to use a custom connector in Power Automate"
+date: 2021-02-23T01:25:00-05:00
+author: "Luise Freese"
+categories: []
+images:
+- images/blog/how-to-use-a-custom-connector-in-power-automate/tweet.png
+tags: []
+type: "regular"
+draft: false

+---

 Power Automate is a super cool tool, which gives us a lot of options.
 But sometimes, the built-in connectors, are not enough.
 In one of